Essential Digital Evidence Management System Features to Look For

 Scattered Data Storage and Retrieval Difficulties

-One of the biggest challenges you might be facing is the scattered nature of your digital evidence storage.
-This fragmentation can lead to lost evidence, delays in investigations, and a lack of cohesion in your case management processes.
+One of the biggest challenges you may face is the scattered nature of your digital evidence storage.
+This fragmentation can lead to the loss of evidence, delays in investigations, and a lack of cohesion in your case management processes.

 With vast digital evidence, finding what you need when you need it can be a significant challenge.